secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ![state maschine](CSAF-Backend-States.drawio.svg)

+##### Possible actions in every state

+- `listCsafDocuments`
+  - Read all documents for which the user is authorized
+- `exportAdvisory`
+  - Read all documents for which the user is authorized
+- `readTemplate`
+  - Read CSAF Document template
+- `listAllTemplates`
+  - List all possible CSAF Document templates in the system

 ##### Workflow Status: Not Created

 The editor loads a template from the server and starts editing a new advisory.